earlman/me-content/pagecontent/fundamentals-of-now.md

 ---

 Human existence is a set of *now-moments*.
-A now-moment, like the concept of Tao cannot be defined, only described.
+A now-moment, much like the concept of Tao, cannot be defined&mdash;only described.

 Each now-moment is infinite in possibility and inexectricably linked to a subject's perception.
 Every now-moment is real and unique.